 Brava continually strives to be at the forefront of composite/synthetic roof tile manufacturing in the U.S. and Canada, and developing a line of cool roof products aligns perfectly with this goal.
 Our focus on increasing the energy efficiency of the building envelope and having a synthetic shake and barrel roof tile that are certified as “cool roof” allows us to provide 2 products that are beautiful and in line with California’s Title 24 requirements.

-Brava’s Woodland and Driftwood Cedar Shakes are made from 100%-recycled material and are CRRC compliant.
+Brava’s Woodland and Driftwood Cedar Shakes are made from up to 95% recycled plastic and are CRRC compliant.
 They both have the 50-year limited lifetime warranty and will give your roof the natural rugged look of a real cedar split shake roof without the high maintenance costs associated with real wood.

 Our Spanish Barrel Tiles in Terra Cotta and French Clay meet CRRC requirements and can be used in California to meet “cool roof” specifications.
 Imitating the beautiful design of clay tiles that are found on many mediterranean style homes, our barrel tiles are lightweight in comparison and do not require the added expense of additional roof structure support.